analyzere/analyzere-python-extras/README.rst

 Testing
 -------

-We currently commit to being compatible with Python 2.7 and Python 3.4.
+We currently commit to being compatible with Python 2.7 and Python 3.4 to 3.7.
 In order to run tests against against each environment we use `tox <http://tox.readthedocs.org/>`_ and `py.test <http://pytest.org/>`_.
 You'll need an interpreter installed for each of the versions of Python we test.
 You can find these via your system's package manager or